9christine/ticTacToe/README.md

 TIC-TAC-TOE
 ---------------
-Command-line Node.js game
-Play on the command line.
+Command-line Node.js game to play on the command line.

 TO RUN PROGRAM